Special Care for Hatchling Desert Tortoises

 Hibernation in Hatchlings

-Inside hibernation is acceptable if the same methods outlined for adults are used.
-Feeding should be stopped approximately 10 days prior to placing a hatchling in hibernation to allow the digestive tract to empty.
-During hibernation, hatchlings should be soaked in a shallow dish containing one-half inch of water for 30 minutes every 2-3 weeks.
-Hatchlings should be removed from hibernation and placed in their enclosure to resume regular feeding once they become active in the spring.
+An inside hibernation is acceptable if the same methods outlined for adults are used.
+Approximately 10 days prior to placing hatchlings in hibernation, feeding should be stopped to allow the digestive tract to empty.
+During hibernation hatchlings should be soaked in a shallow dish containing approximately ½” of water for 30 minutes every 2-3 weeks.
+When the hatchlings become active in the spring, they should be removed from hibernation and placed in their enclosure to resume regular feeding.

-If a hatchling is not healthy enough to hibernate, or weighs less than 20 grams, it should be brought inside and not be allowed to hibernate.
-Keep it in a plastic shoe box or similar container filled with a one-quarter to one-half inch diameter gravel substrate.
-Sand and fine gravel should be avoided since hatchlings may ingest it, causing fecal impaction and gastrointestinal infections.
-The daytime temperature for hatchlings should be kept between 80-85°F with a nighttime temperature range of 68-75°F. A normal light cycle of 11 hours day and 13 hours night should be maintained using artificial lighting.
+If your hatchling is not healthy enough to hibernate, you can bring it inside and prevent it from hibernating.
+Keep it in a plastic shoe or sweater box, or similar container filled with a substrate of gravel ¼ - ½” in diameter.
+Sand and fine gravel should be avoided since they may ingest it, causing fecal impaction and gastrointestinal infections.
+The daytime temperature for hatchlings should range between 80-85°F with a temperature drop at night to 68-75°F. A normal day/night light cycle (11 hours day/13 hour night) using artificial lighting should be maintained.
 Hatchlings must receive regular solar radiation to ensure proper vitamin D synthesis and calcium assimilation.
-The required ultraviolet radiation in the UV-B range is filtered by glass, but the minimum requirements can be met by artificial lighting, preferably a mercury-vapor lamp which provides full spectrum light as well as heat.
-A shelter box should be provided for resting from the heat to prevent dehydration.
-Hatchlings can easily tip over onto their backs, usually by climbing up the wall or over other hatchlings, so it is best to keep only one hatchling per box to reduce this problem.
+The required ultraviolet radiation in the UV-B range is filtered by glass, but the minimum requirements can be met by artificial lighting.
+A shelter box of some type should be provided for resting from heat to prevent dehydration.
+Hatchlings can easily tip over onto their backs, usually by climbing against the wall or over siblings, so it is best to keep only one hatchling per box to reduce this problem.

-Hatchling tortoises should be offered the same foods as adult, although in different amounts.
-A hatchling needs about twice the protein and half the fiber content as an adult until their third year.
-A tortoise that lacks adequate protein will develop a thin shell, become stunted, and have a greatly reduced life expectancy.
-Good sources of protein for young tortoises include natural forages like mallows, primrose, and rock hibiscus.
-Cultivated plants like clover, alfalfa, and dichondra, and produce including kale, collards, turnip greens, beet greens, mustard greens, spinach, bok choy, dandelion greens, parsley and cilantro are also good alternatives.
-It is recommended that a variety of these foods is offered at each feeding.
-Course, dry alfalfa hay should be avoided.
+The same foods offered to adults should be made available to young tortoises; however, in different amounts.
+The hatchling diet should contain about twice the protein and half the fiber content of the adult diet until the third year.
+A tortoise that does not receive adequate protein will develop a thin shell, become stunted, and have a greatly reduced life expectancy.
+Good sources of protein for young tortoises include natural forages like mallows, primroses, and rock hibiscus, cultivated plants like clover, alfalfa, and dichondra, and produce like kale, collards, turnip greens, beet greens, mustard greens, spinach, bok choy, dandelion greens, parsley and cilantro.
+It is always a good idea to mix several food items in each feeding and feed a variety of these foods.
+Course, dry, alfalfa hay should be avoided.
 Hatchlings eat frequently and should be provided food several times a day.

 Several plant species should be established in the enclosure to allow browsing.
-A grazing box is recommended if the hatchling must be housed inside.
+If the hatchling must be housed inside, a grazing box is recommended.
 A shoe box can be planted with a mixture of alfalfa and clover.
-After the plants are established, the tortoise should be placed in the box several times a day to browse.
+After the plants are established, the tortoise should be placed in the box several times a day and allowed to browse.
 Shade must be available in the container at all times.
-To prevent overgrazing in both indoor and outdoor enclosures, 14 days of plant growth is recommended before allowing the tortoise access to the plants.
+For inside and outside enclosures, to prevent overgrazing, fourteen days of plant growth is recommended before allowing the tortoise access to the plants.
 If supplementary foods are offered, remove uneaten portions from the enclosure at the end of the day to avoid attracting insects.

-Hatchlings require a shallow water dish containing about one-half inch of water for drinking and soaking.
-Their shell is relatively soft, but will harden over time if it has access to an appropriate diet and sunlight.
+Hatchlings require a shallow water dish containing about ½” of water for drinking and soaking.
+The shell is relatively soft but will harden over time if the tortoise has access to an appropriate diet and sunlight.